 Cheryl Ward is a Californian native who was incarcerated in the Federal Bureau of Prisons for 17 years, 6 months, 13 days and 1 hour from the time of her arrest in August of 1995.
-Upon her release in February of 2013 she started serving her supervised release assignments and intends to seek early release of supervision.
+Upon her release in February of 2013 she started serving her supervised release assignments.
+She was granted early release from Kentucky, in 2017 and will be released after serving her full 5 years from Tennessee, on November 27, 2018.

-Since her release Cheryl has graduated from Clyde Terry’s Emerging Leaders Program; worked in Accounts Payable at, “The Serving Spoon” restaurant; taken classes at the local community college; became involved in Women Organizing for Justice where she won an internship to, “Susan Burton’s, A New Way of Life”; she gained employment as a Community Organizer at “A New Way of Life” and was employed there until she went on Family Medical Leave to care for her mother.
+Since her release Cheryl has graduated from Clyde Terry’s, Emerging Leaders Program; worked in Accounts Payable at, “The Serving Spoon” restaurant; taken classes at the local community college; became involved in http://www.anewwayoflife.org/women-organizing-for-justice, where she won an internship to, “Susan Burton’s, A New Way of Life”; she gained employment as a Community Organizer at “A New Way of Life” and was employed there until she went on Family Medical Leave to care for her mother.

 Mayor Eric Garcetti’s Office